Skip to Content

 Instructions

-• Add the beef paya, water, ginger, garlic, and onion to the Instant Pot.
+• Combine beef trotters, onions, green chilies, garlic, ginger, kosher salt, and water in an Instant Pot.
 Secure the lid and set it to manual high pressure for 1 hour and 40 minutes with a 10-minute natural release.

-• Meanwhile, warm the ghee in a skillet.
-Add the onions and cook until they soften and become translucent.
-Stir in the garlic, ginger, bay leaves, red chili powder, turmeric powder, coriander powder, kosher salt, and garam masala.
-Saute for one minute.
+• Stir in the broken bay leaves, red chili powder, turmeric powder, coriander powder, kosher salt, and garam masala.
+Saute for 1-2 minutes, and set the baghar aside.

 Nutrition